Tiller Money – also known as Tiller HQ – is a budgeting software unlike any other.

 Here, see how I added a category called “Investment”:

-I named the Category “Investment” and put it in a group that’s also called “Investment” (although the group name could have been anything).
+First I named the Category “Investment” and then I put it in a group that’s also called “Investment” (although the group name could have been anything).

 I also labeled it as a transfer, selected the option to hide this category from the budget, and entered a sample budget number in the January column – as you can see, that budget number was automatically used for the following months as well.